Sustainability Projects & Policies

 We are proud that our sustainability program goes beyond a roadmap for ski area operations.
 Sustainability is part of our culture and something we all believe in.
 Policies help guide our behavior, and projects and initiatives make a real impact.
 We have large-scale projects like solar arrays, carbon offsets, and area-wide waste reduction efforts, as well as unique, innovative, and one-off projects in remote corners of the resort – all aligned around the shared cause of reducing A-Basin’s emissions and educating our guests and staff alike.

-Sustainability Policies
+Policies

 Waste reduction efforts are part of every employee’s job responsibilities.
 This policy ensures the needed systems and physical infrastructure are in place to achieve 75% landfill diversion by 2025.

-Achieving 100% Renewable Electricity is just the beginning.
+Achieving 100% renewable electricity is just the beginning.
 This policy supports the electrification and efficiency work that will continue to drive our emissions downward.

 Addressing transportation emissions from our fleet continues to be a priority.
 This policy commits us to ‘no-idling’ standards and guides our fleet’s ongoing transition to more efficient and all-electric options.